Jackques/Browserextension-JACK/README.md

 Browserextension-JACK

 How to get the data:
-0. Bare-bones structure of the app
+0. [DONE] Bare-bones structure of the app
+0.1 [0%] Inplement Typescript for (at least) the content.js? (with dev mode on).
+Much easier when i can create interfaces, classes etc.

 1. [DONE] Get each 'pipeline-node-???'.
 1a.
 [80%] Get all instances of "result:" on your page, then get for each of them their respective containers and list their seperate classes AND list their seperate testcase names!.
 Each node before that will most likely contain the individual test cases.
 This makes search perations MUCH easier and less data intesive.
 Structure object like this: containers/nodes > testsuite/file >  testcasesgroup (each 'Results') > individual test succeeded/failed & details
-    [OPTIONAL]: put these classes one after another (seperate method, maybe for futurte inplementation)
+    [OPTIONAL,0%]: put these classes one after another (seperate method, maybe for futurte inplementation)

 2. [50%] Extract the data i need;
-    [100%] test failed / test succeeded,
+    [0%] if EACH test succeeded,
-    reason failed,
+    [0%] reason EACH test failed,
+    [0%] reason EACH test pending/skipped,
     [100%] amount of tests,
     [100%] amount passed/failed,
     [100%] pending,
     [100%] skipped,
     [100%] duration,
-    spec ran (url)
+    [100%] spec ran (url)
-    and put in an object.
+    [100%] and put in an object.

 3. Test this for Hub tests too!
 And look for others tests like this?
 Try it on different Rules tests..